isandeepbansal/javascript/scopes/01-scope.md

 **Undefined** means a variable exists but at the moment it has no value. **Undeclared** means a variable doesn't exists in any of the scope that we have access to.

 ## Lexical elevator

+## Key points to remember

+- Scope refers where to look for identifiers during execution.
+Lexical scoped language has a fixed and predictable scope.
+- JavaScript creates a scope plan during first phase and this plan used during execution phase.
+- non strict mode allows global dynamic variables.